flokleiser/nextjs-flo/README.md

 - [ ] New links page: some onhover animation for images maybe?

-- [ ] Figure out cards and text next to each other
-- [ ] i could just do the project cards over again but might be boring

-- [ ] Fix linkpage expandable animations (cv/skills)

 - [ ] Preload gifs on animation projects page
 - [ ] figure out how preloading works for images (cards)